Ken-Kabutu/RxChecker-Project/README.md

 Make your changes and commit them: git commit -m 'Add new feature' Push to the branch: git push origin new-feature
 Create a pull request.

+## Contact
+For questions or inquiries, please contact the developer: https://github.com/Ken-Kabutu